Slyce-Inc/sdk.web.v2.demo/readme.md

 ##### findSimilar()

 findSimilar() searches for items similar to the given using the Workflow ID.
-In order the findSimilar() to work item ID or item Image Url should be provided in item object.
+In order the findSimilar() to work item id or item imageUrl should be provided in item object.

 ```javascript
 sdk.findSimilar(workflowId, item);